danveloper/grails-js-controllers/README.md

 ```

-The above example defines a controller and registers it to be handled in the Grails context as a controller.
-The key to the mapping is the first parameter to the `register` method, which defines the path within the web application context that is to be handled by this controller.
+The above example defines a controller and registers it within the Grails context.
+The key to the mapping is the first parameter to the `register` method, which declared the path that is to be handled by this controller.
+JavaScript controllers are resolved by convention given a **.controller** suffix.
 In this example, requests to **/payment/index** will delegate to the `index` function of the `PaymentController` class.
+All JavaScript controllers must register themselves as `path`.`controller` within the `ApplicationContainer`.

-Controllers should return a JavaScript object representing the model.
-This return object will be coerced to a Java Map before being delegated to the view.
+Actions should return a JavaScript object representing the model.
+This return object will be coerced to a Map before being delegated to the view.

 Parameters
 ---